libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 handshake function.
 From function separation point of view, it introduces coupling between different functions.
-But the argument is that in the case of libp2p, the muxer and security are always needed at the same time, and it is a small price to pay to gain efficiency by ruducing one RTT.
+But the argument is that in the case of libp2p, the muxer and security are always needed at the same time, and it is a small price to pay to gain efficiency by reducing one RTT.